kdbaustert/url_shortener/README.md

 ```
 this will install the necessary packages

-MySQL is required you will need to create a .env file with the following information
+MySQL is required you will need to create a .env file

 You can do this in your CLI by typing

 ```
 touch .env
 ```

-then with the following placed in the file
+with the following information

 ```
 DB_NAME=[database name]